gohugoio/hugoDocs/content/en/getting-started/usage.md

 hugo
 ```

-The [`hugo`] command builds your site, publishing the files to the `public` directory.
+The [`hugo`] command builds your site and publishes the files to the `public` directory.
 To publish your site to a different directory, use the [`--destination`] flag or set [`publishDir`] in your site configuration.

 > [!note]
 > Hugo does not clear the `public` directory before building your site.
 Existing files are overwritten, but not deleted.
-This behavior is intentional to prevent the inadvertent removal of files that you may have added to the `public` directory after the build.
+This behavior is intentional to prevent the inadvertent removal of files you may have added to the `public` directory after the build.
 >
-> Depending on your needs, you may wish to manually clear the contents of the `public` directory before every build.
+> Depending on your needs, you may wish to manually clear the contents of the `public` directory before each build.

 ## Draft, future, and expired content